Absolute truth is the true nature of the relative. Relative truth is the manifestation of the absolute’Lions Roar

 The Two Truth Doctrine is another idea that is central to understanding Buddhism.
 Whilst western thinkers look for a single unifying truth, Buddhists accept that there are two truths to understanding existence.

 This doctrine comes from Mahahanya Buddhism and was elaborated by Nagarjuna.
 It talks about the states of relating as being in two aspects.
-Conventional (Samvriti) and Ultimate (Satya) truth.
+Conventional Truth (Samvriti) and Ultimate Truth (Satya).

 Conventional truth is habitually how we perceive and think about the world.
 A world of objects, parts, ideas, words.
 Objects or parts are how we typically see the world because we are using our minds, which are about definitions.